LisaHJung/O4B/README.md

       processors: [resource]
       exporters: [debug, otlp/jaeger]
 ```
-- This defines a pipeline for traces.
+- Our configuration defines a pipeline for traces.
 - The traces sent from the app is received by the `otlp` receiver we defined in the configuration.
 - The traces are processed by the `resource` processor, which adds the resource attribute `service.name = demo`.
 - The `debug` exporter logs traces to the terminal where the Collector is running.